AzureManagedRedis/mcp-amr/README.md

 - Support server side authentication through API Keys or OAuth
 - Uses Entra Id Authentication by default to connect to Azure Managed Redis instance
 - Removed the use of 'anyOf' keyword which cannot be parsed by some older MCP clients
-- Allows bringing your own vectorizer for vector search use cases
+- Allows bringing your own vectorizer for vector search use cases with the "knowledge store" tools
 - Azd support to host MCP server remotely on Azure Container Apps

  Using this MCP Server, you can ask questions like: